shakurgds/ipf/README.md

-# ipf
+# Infrastructure Prioritisation Framework (IPF) Application
-Infrastructure Prioritisation Framework Application
+The application can help you prioritise projects based on composite indicators (FinancialEconomic + SocioEnviornment)